roe-dl/weewx-skyfield-almanac/README.md

 > [!NOTE]
 > If you are new to this extension, please, do NOT change the configuration
 > at the beginning.
 The installation sets reasonable values to all
-> configuration keys to immediately include the new tags into your skin.
+> configuration keys to immediately use this extension.

 ```
 [Almanac]